 , Nicholas Deas, Kathleen McKeown

-Speak Easy: Eliciting Harmful Jailbreaks from LLMs with Simple Interactions
+Speak Easy: Eliciting Harmful Instructions from LLMs with Simple Interactions

 Yik Siu Chan*, *, Yuxin Xiao*, Marzyeh Ghassemi